How to Prepare for Your Gynecologist Appointment: What to Expect and Tips for Your Visit

 Pain involved: This should not be painful but introducing the speculum can feel like pressure in your vagina.
 If you do feel pain, you should tell your doctor.

-Purpose: Take a sample from your cervix to test for abnormalities that may be signs of cervical cancer.
+The purpose of a Pap test is to take a sample from your cervix to test for abnormalities that may be signs of cervical cancer.

-Method: The doctor will use a speculum to essentially hold the walls of your vagina open while they quickly insert a long swab to collect samples for testing.
+Your health care provider will use a speculum to essentially hold the walls of your vagina open while they quickly insert a long swab to collect samples for testing.
 The speculum may be metal or plastic but should have warm water or a lubricant applied prior to insertion.

 Recommended frequency: